iFallenHunt/raiz-python/README.md

 02/07/22
 Fixed code, still having problems

-when presenting the result an error returns "<class 'float>"
+when presenting the result an error returns "<class 'float'>"